fstamour/breeze/README.md

 Breeze is a set of tools that aims to make lisp development a breeze (hence the name).

-It is still in its early development.
+It is very much alpha quality, I'm experimenting with a lot of things in parallel.

 Please take a look at the [notes.org](https://github.com/fstamour/breeze/blob/master/notes.org)